-A monthly payment for parents of children who require substantial care, over and above the care that would usually be required by children of the same age.
+A monthly payment for parents of children who require substantial care, over and above the care usually required by children of the same age.
 You can apply for it without your child having a diagnosis (e.g., while waiting for a diagnosis).
 DCA is not means-tested (this means that e.g., you can receive both Carer's Allowance and DCA payments).

-For more information on the application process visit: DCA Information on Gov.ie: https://www.gov.ie/en/service/30fac9-domiciliary-care-allowance/
+For more information on the application process visit: DCA Information on Gov.ie: www.gov.ie/en/service/30fac9-domiciliary-care-allowance/

 If your child is in receipt of DCA then s/he is automatically entitled to a non means tested medical card.
-Apply here: https://www2.hse.ie/services/schemesallowances/medical-cards/other-types-of-medical-card/domiciliary-careallowance/
+Apply here: www2.hse.ie/services/schemes-allowances/ medical-cards/other-types-of-medical-card/domiciliary-care-allowance/